 The professionals behind these marketing tactics work in digital communications—a field that is indispensable to most organizations today.

 If you’re interested in breaking into the digital communications industry, now is a great time to explore the field; there’s a rapidly increasing demand in the job market for people with digital media skills.
-In fact, according to McKinley Marketing Partners, digital marketing professionals were the most hired roles among all marketing professionals in 2018, and 59 percent of marketing leaders plan to hire for these roles in 2019.
+In fact, according to the U.S. Bureau of Labor Statistics, digital marketing demand is expected to grow by 10 percent from 2020 to 2030.

 “Today, the options for getting a message out are much broader and quicker than they were just a few decades ago,” explains Dr. Edward Powers, professor in Northeastern’s Master of Science in Corporate and Organizational Communication and Bachelor of Science in Digital Communication and Media programs.
 “Digital communication professionals have to be mindful about how to put forward these new tools in the right way.”

-Dr. Powers shares a salient example.
-The Danish branch of the World Wildlife Federation (WWF) developed a campaign leveraging the short-lived nature of Snapchat posts to help protect endangered species.
+One example, Powers notes is the Danish branch of the World Wildlife Federation (WWF) developed a campaign leveraging the short-lived nature of Snapchat posts to help protect endangered species.
 Snapchat users were accustomed to their selfies disappearing within seconds of posting.
 To convey their message, the organization alerted Snapchat users to how quickly endangered species could also disappear.
 They shared dramatic, close-up photos of animals on the verge of extinction with the message: “Don’t let this be my last selfie.”

 The WWF asked users to take two simple actions: Make a donation and share the post.
 The campaign was so simple, but it was a tremendous success.
 Within hours of the Snapchat posts, 5,000 people had shared the posts on Twitter.
 By the end of the week, more than 120 million Twitter users had seen WWF’s message.
 In just three days, the charity reached its fundraising goal for the entire month.